ngjunsiang/laymansguide-src/contents/season3/issue032/issue032.md

 Well, now we know: it stands for Internet Protocol (IP).
 IP is the next protocol layer in the sequence (that ensures our request gets through, and a response gets back).
 It is a big part of the backbone that forms the internet.
 At this point, our request has some identifying info and a port number, but no To or From information yet.

 Where does the To: information come from?
 From the URL I am trying to access (or more specifically, the domain name of the URL).
-My web browser first sends a DNS query ([Issue 28](https://buttondown.email/laymansguide/archive/lmg-s3-issue-28-domain-names-and-dns/)) to resolve the domain name to an IP address, and now we have the IP address to put in the To: field.
-In Internet Protocol, this is the **Destination address**.
+My web browser first sends a DNS query ([Issue 28]({filename}/season3/issue028/issue028.md

 What about the From: information?